vanilophp/framework/README.md

 ## Development Version

+> [!WARNING]
-You are browsing the unstable, v5.x version of this repository!
+> You are browsing the unstable, v5.x version of this repository!

-Vanilo v5 is expected to be released in April 2025, but there's no final deadline yet.
+>

-Do not use this branch in any real projects yet, as it's a subject of heavy changes!
+> Do not use this branch in any real projects yet, as it's a subject of heavy changes!

+> [!NOTE]
+> Vanilo v5 is expected to be released in April 2025, but there's no final deadline yet.

 For the stable version see the `4.x` branch.